BlackPaint is the independent art and design studio of Milwaukee-based creative duo Jordan Pintar and Katie Mullen.

-We met working at a traditional ad agency where the combination of our skills and styles created some of the freshest, most meaningful work we’d ever done.
-Besides our crazy creative chemistry, we’d both had it with the ad scene.
-We were tired of the lack of female creative leadership and old school office cultures, and realized that if we wanted better for women and young people in the industry, it was on us to do something about it.
-And just like that, BlackPaint Studios was born.
-(Okay, maybe not JUST like that.
-A business plan and accountants were involved, but you get the idea.)
+It started like this.
+Two art activists and general loudmouths met working at a traditional ad agency where the combination of their skills and styles created some of the freshest, most meaningful work they’d ever done.
+Besides their crazy creative chemistry, they’d both had it with the ad scene.
+They were tired of the lack of women in creative leadership and old school office cultures, and realized that if they wanted better for women and young people in the industry, it was on them to do something about it.
+So they quit and started BlackPaint Studios.

-Today, our team specializes in branding, art and design rooted in cultural intelligence and human connection.
+That was 2015.
+Today our work spans mediums from murals to graphic design, all of it rooted in cultural intelligence and human connection.
 Some of that work is done for clients.
 Some of it's self-directed and centered around cultural commentary.

-Every year, BlackPaint volunteers a portion of our time to help FROM HERE TO HER Artist Collective organize their annual public art project.
-FROM HERE TO HER is a national alliance of female art activists based in Milwaukee whose mission is to make their communities healthier, more equitable places for women and girls.
-They’re best known for their annual public art projects that challenge gender norms in popular culture.
+BlackPaint volunteers a portion of our time to help FROM HERE TO HER Artist Collective organize their public art projects.
+FROM HERE TO HER is an alliance of women art activists whose mission is to make their communities healthier, more equitable places for women and girls.
 Visit the collective’s website for more info.